qcjx96/qcjx96.github.io/_tabs/about.md

 This blog serves as a receptacle for my thoughts on these matters, intermixed with personal writings.
 I endeavor to express them as cogently as possible, but many will remain works in progress.

 All opinions are my own.
-Some contain explicit content (18+).
+Some articles contain explicit content (18+).

 If you'd like to chat or grab a coffee, send me an email at qcjx96[at]gmail.com.
 Just replace [at] with "@".